-• The Pin & Safety Catch Nameplate (pictured below) -is intended for use on the jacket, raincoat, or visibility vest and should not be used on the shirt when wearing the Recruit BDU uniform.
+• The Pin & Safety Catch Nameplate (pictured below) - intended for use on the jacket, raincoat or visibility vest and should not be used on the shirt when wearing the recruit BDU uniform.

 • The Clutch Back Nameplate (pictured below) - is intended for use on the uniform shirt.
-The clutch back name plate is also worn on the dress blouse when wearing the Class A Dress and Service uniforms.
+Additionally, the clutch back name plate is worn on the dress blouse when wearing the Class A Dress and Service uniforms.